Charles F. Mercer: Career

 In 1816 Mercer won election to the United States House of Representatives, then won re-election several times, serving from 1817 to 1839, one of the longest continuous memberships in that era.
 That seniority helped him become Chairman of the Committee on Roads and Canals from 1831 to 1839.
 In 1817, Mercer was elected a member of the American Philosophical Society in Philadelphia.
 At various times Mercer ran as a Federalist, Crawford Republican, Adams Republican, Anti-Jacksonian and Whig.

 Mercer believed in internal improvements and protection of domestic manufactures.
 Before his service on the House Committee on Roads and Canals, he had been the first president of the Chesapeake & Ohio Canal Co., serving from 1828 to 1833.

 He also opposed slavery and became active in the American Colonization Society, which he helped found in 1816, Bushrod Washington becoming its president and serving until his death.
 By the following year it had a national presence, and worked to establish the Free State of Liberia.
-James Madison, Henry Clay, John Marshall, John Randolph, John Taylor, William H. Crawford, Daniel Webster, Francis Scott Key, and James Monroe also became founding or early members.
+James Madison, Henry Clay, John Marshall, John Randolph, John Taylor of Caroline, William H. Crawford, Daniel Webster, Francis Scott Key, and James Monroe also became founding or early members.
 Members often debated two troublesome questions: how many free blacks would voluntarily agree to be deported, and who would pay for it?
 Federal census records are unclear whether Mercer owned slaves in 1820, but he owned no slaves in 1830.
 Mercer became vice president of the Virginia Colonization Society in 1836, and vice president of the National Society of Agriculture in 1842.
 In 1853 he again visited Europe, to confer about the abolition of slavery.

 Voters in a district encompassing Loudoun and neighboring Fairfax Counties elected Mercer, former President James Monroe, William H. Fitzhugh and Richard H. Henderson to represent them in the Virginia Constitutional Convention of 1829-1830 (with Joshua Osborn replacing Monroe after he resigned).
 Fellow delegates selected Mercer to serve on the Committee of the Legislative Department.
 Increased representation for western Virginia and the gradual abolition of slavery were two key issues at that Virginia Constitutional Convention.

 Death and legacy

 Mercer died at the estate known as "Howard" which later became Episcopal High School, near Alexandria, Virginia, on May 4, 1858.
-He was interred at the Union Cemetery in Leesburg, Virginia.
-His papers from 1852-1858 are held by the Library of Virginia.
+He was buried at Union Cemetery in Leesburg.

+His papers from 1852 to 1858 are held by the Library of Virginia.